What are you looking for?

-In fact, if you were to Google ‘Personal Assistant jobs’ over a million results appear.
+If you were to Google’ Assistant jobs’, over a million results appear.

 That would take quite some time to work through.
-So it is important that you refine your search.
+So you must refine your search.

 This is where keywords come into play.

-Using a specific search term or keywords based on your ideal role will help you narrow down the amount of results that appear in your search engine.
+Using a specific search term or keywords based on your ideal role will help you narrow down the number of results that appear in your search engine.

-There are thousands of websites dedicated to recruitment so again it is worthwhile being selective with the job boards that you use.
+There are thousands of websites dedicated to the recruitment, so it is worth being selective with the job boards you use.

 Ideally, you want to use a website that has roles specifically for assistants in your location and has roles within the industry that you want to work in.
 Most job boards will have filters that you can use to narrow your search.

-Most job boards will also let you set up an alert so that you receive an email whenever a new role is posted on their website.
+Most job boards will also let you set up an alert to receive an email whenever a new role is posted on their website.
 This is a great way to keep up to date with all of the latest posts.

 Recruitment Agency websites

-Generally, they will post new roles on their website before anywhere else, so it is worth setting up an alert if you find an agent that recruits for your preferred role.
+Generally, they will post new roles on their website before anywhere else, so it is worth setting up an alert if you find an agent that recruits for your preferred position.

-Social media platforms are key to any online job search.
+Social media platforms are critical to any online job search.
 The obvious social media platform to start using is LinkedIn.
-Here you will find a huge amount of resources to aid your job search and there are numerous articles and books written about LinkedIn.
+Here you will find a considerable amount of resources to aid your job search, and there are numerous articles and books written about LinkedIn.
 We will go into more detail later in this chapter.

 Again, most organisations and recruitment agencies will post new roles on LinkedIn.

 If you are active on LinkedIn, you may find that you are approached directly with job offers.
-So, when looking for a new role, firstly, it is important that you have a LinkedIn profile and secondly, that it is up to date.
+So, when looking for a new role, firstly, you must have a LinkedIn profile and secondly, it is up to date.
 Most potential recruiters will look at your LinkedIn profile when reviewing your application.

 LinkedIn is also a useful tool for researching your potential employer, particularly when preparing for your interview.
 It is also a great place to network professionally.

 Having a strong network will help your job search significantly.
-Twitter and Facebook are also great social media platforms to network and keep up to date with jobs.
+Twitter and Facebook are also significant social media platforms to network and keep up to date with jobs.